 Santacittarama is a monastery of the “Forest Tradition”, the life of which is regulated by the moral discipline and monastic conventions established by the Buddha.
 Guests are invited to help the resident community to sustain a quiet and harmonious atmosphere, observing the 8 precepts and conventions of this monastic tradition as well as participating in the communal activities.

-We regret that at the present time, due to the Coronavirus, we have had to suspend overnight hospitality.
-Because we are uncertain when this can be resumed, we are not currently accepting bookings.
-Once the situation changes we will update this page.
+At the present time, due to the Coronavirus, we are limiting hospitality to those who are able to stay a month or so.
+Once the situation changes, and shorter stays will once again be possible, we will update this page.
 Many thanks for your understanding and cooperation.

 No charges are made for staying in the monastery, although donations are appreciated to help cover the running costs.
 When making the request it is useful to mention any physical or mental health issues, such as might affect your participation in the daily life of the monastery or if you have recently been taking any psycho-pharmaceutical medication.
 Usually the first visit is a maximum of 1 week, with the possibility of an extension at the discretion of the senior monk.
 The best time to arrive is before 11 a.m. lunch time or before 5 p.m, when a monk is usually available to meet guests.
 One should aim to arrive least well before 7:30 p.m, when there is meditation and after which we silently return to our lodgings.
 Please bear in mind that Monday is a day of silence and rest, with no programme of communal activity, and should thus be avoided as the day of arrival.